My Video Review:

 Sound wise, I don’t consider it as a clear upgrade over FH7, but more like a different flavor.
 Probably the coolest thing is that with most IEMs it is either a love or hate relationship, but with FA9 that relationship can be altered and tuned exactly to your preference and I’m pretty sure there is a setting that will work best for you.

 At $499.99, FA9 has close to zero cons and it is an absolute pleasure to recommend such a great sounding IEM.
-You can purchase them directly from FiiO’s AliExpress Store, you can try your local distributor or you can get them from HiFiGo which is shipping them worldwide.
-I am not affiliated with either of them, so get them from your favorite store.
+You can purchase them directly from FiiO’s AliExpress Store, you can try your local distributor or you can get them from Apos Audio which is offering free shipping in the USA, they have the lowest price guarantee, they offer free 30-day returns in case you don’t like it and 1 extra year of warranty.

 - Great unboxing experience, everything is extra secured